plone/documentation/about/rst-styleguide.rst

 For example, the file sketch/spam.rst could refer to the image _static/plone_donut.png as ../_static/plone_donut.png or /_static/plone_donut.png.

-Other Sphinx and restructured text source snippets
+Other Sphinx And ReStructured Text Source Snippets
 ==================================================

 Italics: